 Minimum Rated Features.
-The estimated annual purchased energy consumption for heating, cooling, water heating and lighting and appliances set forth in Section 4.2 shall be determined using the energy loss and gain associated with the minimum rated features as set forth in Table 4.5.2(1).
+The estimated annual purchased energy consumption for heating, cooling, water heating and lighting and appliances set forth in Section 4.2 shall be determined using the energy loss and gain associated with the Minimum Rated Features as set forth in Table 4.5.2(1).

 Data Sources.
-If data for the minimum rated features set forth in Section 4.5.2 cannot be obtained by observation or without destructive disassembly of the home, default values shall be used based on current and historical local building practice and building codes and for modular or manufactured housing available data from the manufacturer.
+If data for the Minimum Rated Features set forth in Section 4.5.2 cannot be obtained by observation or without destructive disassembly of the home, default values shall be used based on current and historical local building practice and building codes and for modular or manufactured housing available data from the manufacturer.

 Standard Features.
-The minimum rated features associated with the home shall be determined in accordance with Sections 4.5.2.1 through 4.5.2.3.
+The Minimum Rated Features associated with the home shall be determined and documented by a Certified Rater or Approved Inspector in accordance with Sections 4.5.2.1 through 4.5.2.3 and the on-site inspection procedures in Appendix A and Appendix B.

 The envelope thermal characteristics of building elements 1 through 7 set forth in Table 4.5.2(1) shall be determined by site observation.
+Where thermal characteristics cannot be determined during site observation, the manufacturer’s data sheet shall be used.

 The air leakage and duct leakage values set forth as building elements 10 and 11 in Table 4.5.2(1) shall be determined by using current on-site diagnostic tests conducted in accordance with the requirements set forth in Table 4.2.2(1).